-As providers of Sales Performance Management solutions, we were curious to know how the pandemic had impacted performance management for all job roles.
+As providers of a Sales Performance Management solution, we were curious to know how the pandemic had impacted performance management for all job roles.
 In particular, we were deeply interested in the way teams were measuring performance and how that changed due to COVID-19.

 With these questions in mind, we partnered with the like minded individuals at the Sales Management Association to survey a variety of sales organizations about their performance measurement practices.
 We asked sales teams to tell us what metrics they typically track to assess performance and incentive compensation, as well as the adjustments they made in response to the COVID-19 pandemic.

 We wanted to know: how were traditional performance measurement metrics affected by the onset of COVID-19?
 What became more important, or saw an increase in emphasis, post-pandemic?
 Did any of the traditional metrics become less important as a result of the massive disruption in the way we sell?